Skip to content

 Control the Courtroom

 Inoculate before defense speaks.
 Pull themes from your client’s own words.
 Read the jury and adjust.
-Every framework is built for real courtrooms — not mock trial classrooms.
+Built for real courtrooms, not classrooms.

 Why This Is Different